- NAME: Spike Jonze

 Best Known For

-Director and producer Spike Jonze’s music video for the Beastie Boys’ "Sabotage" earned him four MTV Video Music Awards.
-He also directed Being John Malkovich.
+Director and producer Spike Jonze's music video for the Beastie Boys' "Sabotage" earned him four MTV Video Music Awards.
+He's also known for directing Being John Malkovich and writing the award-winning screenplay for Her.

 Think you know about Biography?